-- 1.9 In December 2020, NGESO raised Issue 92 'Reserve Scarcity Pricing Review' The Issue Group concluded that the Reserve Scarcity Pricing Review provided an opportunity for NGESO to be proactive on a topic that may negatively impact market participants through creating potentially inaccurate and significant price signals. - 1.10 Two IT options were assessed to address the key margin methodology accuracy concerns.
+- 1.9 Two IT options were assessed to address the key margin methodology accuracy concerns.
 These options aimed to include non-BM Fast Reserve in the calculation.
-However, following a high-level cost studies pricing the options in excess of £1m, the cost estimates far outweighed any benefits of these changes and did not represent good value to the Electricity System Operator (ESO) or external customers. - 1.11 As the RSVP was being assessed and analysed as part of Issue 92 during last year's review period, Elexon did not provide a VoLL review in 2021.
-The VoLL Review in 2022 will look at the review period 1 April 2021 to 31 March 2022 with further analysis where required.
+However, following high-level cost studies pricing the options in excess of £1m, the cost estimates far outweighed any benefits of these changes and did not represent good value to the Electricity System Operator (ESO) or external customers. - 1.10 As the RSVP was being assessed and analysed as part of Issue 92 during last year's review period, Elexon did not provide a VoLL review in 2021.
+In 2022 the VoLL was reviewed for the period 1 April 2021 to 31 March 2022.